Cluster Editing with Vertex Splitting

-\paragraph{Problem Definition.} The \textsc{Cluster Editing with Vertex Splitting} Problem (henceforth \textsc{CEVS}) is defined as follows.
-Given a graph $G = (V,E)$ and an integer $k$, can a cluster graph $G'$ be obtained from $G$ by a $k$-edit-sequence $e_1\dots e_k$ of the following operations: \begin{enumerate} \item do nothing, \item add an edge to $E$, \item delete an edge from $E$, and \item an \emph{inclusive vertex split}, that is for some $v \in V$ partition the vertices in $N(v)$ into two not necessarily disjoint sets $U_1, U_2$ such that $U_1\cup U_2 = N(v)$.
-Then remove $v$ from the graph and add two new vertices $v_1$ and $v_2$ with $N(v_1)=U_1$ and $N(v_2)=U_2$.
-See figure \ref{fig:incsplit}. \end{enumerate}
+Given a graph~$G=(V,E)$, an edit sequence of length~$k$ is a sequence~$\sigma = (e_1,e_2,\dots,e_k)$ of~$k$ operations, where each~$e_i$ is one of the following operations: \begin{enumerate} \item do nothing, \item add an edge to $E$, \item delete an edge from $E$, and \item split a vertex, that is, replace a vertex~$v$ by two vertices~$v_1,v_2$ such that~$N(v_1) \cup N(v_2) = N(v)$. \end{enumerate} An example of the splitting operation is given in \cref{fig:incsplit} and we call the two new vertices~$v_1$ and~$v_2$ \emph{copies} of the original vertex~$v$ (and if~$v_1$ or~$v_2$ are further split in the future, then the resulting vertices are also called copies of~$v$).

-A vertex $v \in V(G)$ is said to \emph{correspond} to a vertex $v' \in V(G')$, constructed from $G$ by an edit-sequence $S$ if $v'$ is a leaf on the division-tree $T$ for $v$ defined as follows: